EnigmaDragons/ProjectNeon/design/TitanOperator.md

 This makes him very strong at the start of a fight.
 The fun is primarily in the deckbuilding aspect where even the best cards aren't always a good idea to add to the deck.

+Titan's Attack is affected by RPM(~ +.5% damage/RPM) Titan starts combat with 25 RPM.
+This is the baseline.
+Start of turn the RPM moves closer to the baseline by 1 + 1per10delta from baseline.

+Titan's Spell Power is affected by Heat(~+2%/heat) Titan starts combat with 2 Heat.
+He overheats when he has 10 heat.

 ###Role Descriptors:
 - Tanky
 - Early-fight focused